DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_what-to-prepare-for-a-service-assessment.md

 ### On the day

-Service assessments are 4 hours.
+Service assessments are usually 4 hours but can vary.
+Some services may need less time, whereas larger services may need more.
+You can discuss your needs with the service assessment team as part of booking.

 Someone from each discipline within the team should attend.
 It can be of value for the rest of the team to attend as silent observers.

 The panel usually includes a user researcher, designer (depending on the service, this could be content, interaction, or service design), tech assessor, and product or delivery manager.